xpipe-io/xpipe/README.md

 - The closed-source extensions, mostly for professional edition features, which are not included in this repository

 Additional features are available in the professional edition.
 For more details see https://xpipe.io/pricing.
+If your enterprise puts great emphasis on having access to the full source code, there are also full source-available enterprise options available.

 ## More links